 Aeroponics is a cultivation method in which plant roots are suspended in air, without entangling into a physical medium, and fed via a fine mist or fog system.
 NASA funded a major aeroponics research project for space colonization purposes in the 1990s and early 2000s.
 Significant advantages over other cultivation methods were realized such as minimized water and nutrient usage, increased oxygenation of roots, sterile operations, increased product quality, increased rate of plant growth, and increased yield.

-Dale Devore developed our proprietary technology over his 30-years as a cultivation consultant.
+Co-Founder and CTO, Dale Devore developed our proprietary technology over his 30-years as a cultivation consultant.
 Richard Stoner, the NASA scientist credited with developing aeroponics for the space program, has been known to refer to Dale as his only competitor.
 You will see some of Dale’s earliest work still used by some of our competitors — but these are his ideas from 20 years ago.

 Dale’s most recent innovation — The Edge — outperforms any system currently on the market in terms of yield, plant health and quality, system reliability, and adaptability for expansion into large facilities as well as stackability to manage small growing space.
 The technology consists of